Sale on canvas prints! Use code ABCXYZ at checkout for a special discount!

 While watching the news this morning there was a report about a weight-lifting Mum showing off her six pack and causing a firestorm.
 She did it by posting a photo with a caption on Instagram.
 It offended some and got support from others.
 It also made me think about a beautiful and thought-provoking song Try by Colbie Caillat.

-To me the interesting thing about this story – it all happened because of a photograph.
+To me the interesting thing about this story it all happened because of a photograph.

 Images tell a story like nothing else can.
-It’s why photography is fascinating and captivating.
+Its why photography is fascinating and captivating.

 I recently posted a floral photograph on my Facebook page.
 It was not an image I had thought much of but it got a significant response from my friends.
-We don’t always know what resonates with people in the art we produce but it’s great to know when a connection has been made.
+We dont always know what resonates with people in the art we produce but its great to know when a connection has been made.

 What are you photographing today?

-Displaying: 1 - 10 of 11
+Displaying: 1 - 10 of 12

 |